 Registered Retirement Savings Plan (RRSP)

 Primary retirement savings plan tool, the RRSP lets you accumulate money for retirement.
-It is meant for anyone under age 71 who has employment income.Learn more about the RRSP
+If you have employment income, you can contribute at the latest on December 31 of the year of your 71st birthday.Learn more about the RRSP

 Locked-In Retirement Account (LIRA)

-If you change jobs, you can transfer the amounts you have accumulated in your employer's retirement plan into a LIRA, which gives you continued control over your investments.
+If you change jobs, you can transfer the amounts you have accumulated in your employer's retirement plan into a LIRA.

 The amounts invested in a LIRA are locked-in, which means that they cannot be withdrawn before retirement.
 They can only be used for retirement income.

 When you retire, in addition to your RRSPs, you will also be able to rely on your employer's supplemental pension plan, if you have one.

 The two main types of supplemental pension plans are defined contribution and defined benefit plans.